jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/autism.md

 ### Allow users to turn off captions
 * Allow users to switch captions off according to their preferences
-* Some visual autistic users find captions distracting and would like to ## able to turn them off (i.e. they prefer closed captions to open captions).
+* Some visual autistic users find captions distracting and would like to be able to turn them off (i.e. they prefer closed captions to open captions).

 ### Provide text-based introductory information for videos on pages